terraform-ibm-modules/tim-mcp/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Experimental](https://img.shields.io/badge/status-experimental-orange.svg)](#)

-A [Model Context Protocol (MCP) server](https://modelcontextprotocol.io/docs/getting-started/intro) that provides structured access to the Terraform IBM Modules (TIM) ecosystem.
+A [Model Context Protocol (MCP) server](https://modelcontextprotocol.io/docs/getting-started/intro) that provides structured access to the [Terraform IBM Modules (TIM)](https://github.com/terraform-ibm-modules) ecosystem.
 TIM is a curated collection of IBM Cloud Terraform modules designed to follow best practices.
+See the [Overview](#overview) for further details on rational.

 This server acts as a bridge, enabling AI models and other tools to intelligently discover and utilize the extensive documentation, examples, and implementation patterns bundled with the [TIM modules](https://github.com/terraform-ibm-modules).
 It is designed to support AI-assisted coding workflows for creating IBM Cloud infrastructure.

-**About TIM:** [Terraform IBM Modules (TIM)](https://github.com/terraform-ibm-modules) is a collection of curated IBM Cloud Terraform modules available on the [Terraform Registry](https://registry.terraform.io/namespaces/terraform-ibm-modules).
-Full documentation is available at https://github.com/terraform-ibm-modules/documentation.

 ## Quick Start